 Sessions are interactive and will expand participants' understanding of group dynamics and the value of group work.
 Leadership Arts will help you better articulate and advocate for the arts in Oklahoma, design strategies for employing local assets for cultural development, work towards creative partnerships and consensus building, and teach you to mobilize your leadership capacity and the capacity of others.

-For more information contact our Director of Cultural Development.
+For more information contact our Assistant Director.